Flight Tool Bar

-In operation since 1945, TAP celebrated 70 years in 2015 and has completed its privatization process also in 2015, with the Atlantic Gateway Group now as a new private shareholder.
-Its hub in Lisbon is a key European gateway at the crossroads of Africa, North, Central and South America, where TAP stands out as the international leading carrier in operation to Brazil.
-The company’s network comprises 76 destinations in 29 countries worldwide.
-TAP operates about 2,500 weekly flights in average, on a 63 Airbus aircraft fleet plus 17 aircraft operating in TAP Express livery, TAP new regional branded product, adding up to an 80 aircraft fleet.
+In operation since 1945, TAP celebrated 70 years on 14 March 2015, and has completed its privatization process in 2015, with the Atlantic Gateway Group now as a new private shareholder.
+TAP hub in Lisbon is a key European gateway at the crossroads of Africa, North, Central and South America, where TAP stands out as the international leading carrier in operation to Brazil.
+As of summer 2018 the company’s network will comprise 84 destinations in 34 countries worldwide.
+TAP currently operates about 2,600 weekly flights in average on a modern fleet of 67 Airbus aircraft and 21 aircraft in TAP Express livery, operating in the company’s regional network, adding up to an 88 aircraft fleet in the whole.

 Facts & Figures